 Her first book, Captivity and Sentiment, is read by virtually every graduate student in her field, and has been described as a model of informed, interdisciplinary scholarship.
 Her latest project, The Calculus of Risk: Writing in the Revolutionary Atlantic-Pacific, has helped alter approaches and boundaries to the study of early America by attending to crucial global connections and economic features in an array of texts from the early American period.
 Michelle was designated the winner of the Richard Beale Davis Prize by the Modern Language Association in recognition of the best published essay in Early American Literature.

 Sanjiv Das has been remarkably prolific since he joined the Leavey School of Business faculty in 2000.
-Since then he has delivered more than 100 research presentations at conferences, workshops, and seminars, given keynote addresses in both domestic and international settings, and published nearly 60 journal articles and book chapters.
+He has delivered more than 100 research presentations at conferences, workshops, and seminars, given keynote addresses in both domestic and international settings, and published nearly 60 journal articles and book chapters.
 May 2010 marked the culmination of a five-year effort that resulted in the publication of his 1,000-page textbook entitled, “Derivatives: Principles and Practice” that is now used both in academia and in practice worldwide.
 The hallmark of his work is a tight connection between theory and practice via a distinctly rigorous approach.
 Sanjiv has received numerous honors and awards throughout his professional career.
-Most recently he has written a series of three papers to propose ways in which innovative federal legislation could help to fix the mortgage debt crisis.